10/7/2018 1 Comment

 - Make yourself laugh!
 Don't be too hard on yourself.

-- Draw every day if it makes you happy, but don't force yourself if it doesn't!
+- Draw when it makes you happy, be forgiving when it doesn't.

 Some cool drawing prompt resources:

 Something I didn't consider until later in my education was that the size of a drawing can drastically affect how it looks and feels.